Go Back

 Which chromosomes are included?

 This test checks whether your baby has any issues with chromosomes 13, 18, 21, or the X or Y sex chromosomes.
-Which means we can also determine the sex of the baby from this test!
+This means we can also determine the sex of the baby from this test!
 This very sensitive screening test tells us about these chromosomes with 99% certainty.
-Because NIPT is a maternal blood draw, this test does not cause miscarriage or risk the pregnancy in any way.
-It is the recommended chromosomal screening test for everyone and is likely to be covered by your insurance, or you can choose to self-pay for $250.
+Because NIPT is a maternal blood draw, this test does not cause miscarriage or risk the pregnancy.

 Are there other options to test for more things?

-If you are interested in a deeper exploration of your baby’s genetic status, we would recommend considering “diagnostic” testing such as an amniocentesis or chorionic villi sampling.
-You might have read in the media about “expanded” NIPT testing options which include the option to screen for additional chromosomal abnormalities or micro-deletions.
-Unfortunately this version of the NIPT is not considered sufficiently reliable and therefore we would recommend diagnostic testing if you are interested in this deeper level of genetic information about your pregnancy.
+If you are interested in a deeper exploration of your baby’s genetic status, we would recommend that you consider diagnostic testing such as an amniocentesis (amnio) or chorionic villi sampling (CVS).
+You might have read in the media about “expanded” NIP testing which includes the option to screen for additional chromosomal abnormalities, microdeletions or duplications.
+Unfortunately this version of the NIPT is not considered reliable and therefore we would recommend diagnostic testing if you are interested in this deeper level of genetic information about your pregnancy.

 What if I don’t want to know the sex of my baby?

-We never release the information about your baby’s sex without your permission.
-Usually we will ask the testing company to report the sex to us (in case you change your mind and decide later in your pregnancy that you’d like to know, and so we can share the information with the team that does your ultrasounds), but we won’t share it with you unless you tell us you want to hear it.
+We never release information about your baby’s sex without your permission.
+You can opt to have the test result exclude the fetal sex, or you can opt to have the sex reported but ask that we not share it with you unless you tell us you want to hear it.
 And, sure, we can share the sex of your baby to you in a sealed envelope in case you want to reveal that information in a special way.

 What will happen if my NIPT comes back “high risk”?

 In this case, we will send you for a consultation with a genetics counselor.
-You might opt to have an “invasive” genetic test like an amniocentesis (amnio) or a chorionic villi sampling (CVS) as a follow-up.
+You might opt to have a diagnostic test like an amniocentesis (amnio) or a chorionic villi sampling (CVS) as a follow-up.
 These procedures sample some genetic material from inside the pregnancy and can tell us with 100% certainty whether your baby has a chromosomal abnormality or other genetic issue.

-If the “invasive” test is 100% certain, why don’t I just have that test?
+If the “diagnostic” test is 100% certain, why don’t I just have that test?

 Why would I choose genetic screening?